kw66/AT-ReID/atreid/README.md

 Official PyTorch implementation of the paper Towards Anytime Retrieval: A Benchmark for Anytime Person Re-Identification.

 ### 1. Training.

+You may need mannully define the data path first.

 Train a model by:
 ```
 python train.py -gpu 0 -v 1 -said -moae -hdw